georgeparisis/georgeparisis.github.io/_pages/about.md

 social: true
 ---

-I was born in August 1981 in Athens, Greece, and I grew up in a small town called [Nafplio](https://en.wikipedia.org/wiki/Nafplio){:target="_blank"}.
+I was born in Athens and grew up in a small town called [Nafplio](https://en.wikipedia.org/wiki/Nafplio){:target="_blank"}.
 I received my Ph.D from the Department of Informatics, Athens University of Economics and Business, in June 2009.
+Before joining Sussex as a Lecturer in 2013, I was a Research Associate at the Computer Laboratory, University of Cambridge.

 I am currently a Reader in Computer Science at the School of Engineering and Informatics, University of Sussex.
 My University profile is [here](https://profiles.sussex.ac.uk/p334868-george-parisis){:target="_blank"}.